 Britta: I noticed very early on that something was "wrong" with my legs.
 At the age of 10, I noticed that I was getting a lot of bruises and that my legs were always misshapen and disproportionate to the rest of my body.

-Especially when I was young - we lived in a very rural area - we had to walk a lot, to friends.
-I quickly noticed that my legs were always tired and exhausted very quickly.
-I was in a lot of pain on a regular basis.
-But you just couldn't really classify it that way.
+Especially when I was young - we lived in a very rural area - we had to walk a lot to visit friends.
+I quickly realized that my legs were always tired and exhausted very quickly.
+I was regularly in a lot of pain.
+But you just couldn't really put your finger on it.
+I am now in stage 3, type 4 they say.
+This means that my arms and legs are severely affected.

 In fact, we did not have pronounced pain symptoms yet, but it was first about the volume of the legs.
 In the meantime, we have often heard that people have voluminous legs or even arms that do not match the upper body.
 Both are possible.
 And then the pain often comes only with time and we can confirm that just as well.
 The pressure pain only came forward with time.

-What actually is lipedema?
+What is lipedema?

 Can you describe the feeling for people who hear about this disease for the first time?